 The basic accounting principles hold strict standards that companies and businesses must follow for financial reporting.
-These standards serve as a function to make sure that companies and organizations can’t mislead information on their financial reporting.
+These standards serve as a function to make sure that companies and organizations can’t mislead information in their financial reporting.

 Why Is It Important to Understand Accounting Principles?